-- limited partnership investments holding fossil fuel companies as they mature, which will take more than five years. - d.
-Consistent with the ESG Guidelines, the College will actively engage with existing investment managers to encourage them to adopt fossil fuel free investment options. - e.
-The College will provide an annual update to the broader campus community on holdings of fossil fuel securities in the endowment portfolio. - f.
-The Fund Manager will ensure in conjunction with each Investment Manager implemented through a commingled vehicle that no securities publicly issued by fossil fuel companies are held.
-Should the College own an investment that no longer meets the divestment requirements, and the investment manager is not willing to sell the security or make other suitable arrangements, the investment will be evaluated by the Fund Manager and a recommendation for whether or not to remain invested will be discussed with the College.
+- b.
+Before December 31, 2022, the Fund will eliminate exposure to fossil fuel companies held indirectly through public commingled strategies.
+In addition, the College will exit all private limited partnership investments holding fossil fuel companies as they mature, which will take more than five years. - c.
+Consistent with the ESG Guidelines, the College will actively engage with existing investment managers to encourage them to adopt fossil fuel free investment options. - d.
+The College will provide an annual update to the broader campus community on holdings of fossil fuel securities in the endowment portfolio.